Grammar Cheat Sheet – 6 Reasons Why Every Language Learner MUST Have One

 The Most Important Rule For Creating a Grammar Cheat Sheet

 There is just one rule you should keep in mind if you decide to create your grammar cheat.

 Make it clear and concise

-If you REALLY need more information, you can always create a second grammar cheat sheet for more advanced concepts.
+The next thing you see is a 40-page behemoth.
+If you need more information, you can always create a second grammar cheat sheet for more advanced concepts.